bcgov/DriveBC.ca/infrastructure/README.md

 ## Other

-### Dependency Updates
-If one of the underlying HELM charts gets updated you may need to run a dependency update which will update the Chart.lock file
-1. Navigate to the main folder in command line
-2. Run `helm dependency update`

 ### Dry Run
 If you want to confirm the install or upgrade will work, you can do a dry run without making the actual changes in your environment.
 Just swap install with upgrade as needed